CuteOne/BadRotations/README.md

 If you have code to improve a class you can send a "pull request".
 We will look over it and may merge it with BadRotations.

-Current Coders: CuteOne, Gabbz, Cpoworks
+Current Coders: CuteOne, Gabbz

 Pausing Coders until Legion: ragnar, Defmaster

-Past Contributors: Masoud, Gabbz, AveryKey, Chumii, Kinks, kuukuukatchu, NOCARRIER and Sphoenix
+Past Contributors: Masoud, Gabbz, AveryKey, Chumii, cpowroks, Kinks, kuukuukatchu, NOCARRIER and Sphoenix

 **If you've contributed and you are not list here then please let CuteOne know so you can be added!